 While Vim and Emacs can be overwhelming for novice Linux users, Nano is straightforward and easy to use.
-That’s why it’s one of the most popular text editors for Unix systems.
+That’s why it’s one of the most popular text editors for Unix systems!
+In fact, it’s included by default on all our products, including web hosting, business hosting, and virtual private servers.

 Table of Contents

-It depends on what OS you have, in particular, some of them already come with the Nano text editor installed.
-If that is your case, you can click here to skip this step and head over to the Step 2 part of this tutorial.
+The process depends on the operating system you are running.
+In particular, some of them already come with the Nano text editor pre-installed.
+If that is your case, you can go ahead to skip this section to start learning the basic Nano text editing commands.

 sudo apt-get install nano

-IMPORTANT: Sudo part is meant for running this command as a root user, so you may be prompted to enter a password in case you are not logged into as a root user at the moment.
+IMPORTANT: sudo part is meant for running this command as a root user.
+This means you may be prompted to enter a password in case you are not logged into as a root user at the moment.

 yum install nano